ska-telescope/ska-mid-cbf-talondx-bist/README.md

 4. Run `bist -v` to verify the files.
 5. Run `bist -s` to install the BIST systemd service.
-6. Restart the targer device, the BIST will run automatically on boot-up.
+6. Restart the target device, the BIST will run automatically on boot-up.

 ## How to Use

-The BIST is depoloyed through the CAR (Central Artifact Repository).
-The package grabbed from CAR mirros the file system of the target talon boards.
-This has been done to simplify the process of deplyoment, because once the tar.gz package is unpacked at root, all the necessary files and scripts would be placed at the correct location, granted the structure of this repository was set correctly.
+The BIST is deployed through the CAR (Central Artifact Repository).
+The package grabbed from CAR mirrors the file system of the target talon boards.
+This has been done to simplify the process of deployment, because once the tar.gz package is unpacked at root, all the necessary files and scripts would be placed at the correct location, granted the structure of this repository was set correctly.

 For example a given package `bist_archive.tar.gz` could be unpacked at root:
 ```